 I’m definitely all about comfort food and I have a weak spot for saucy soy based dishes you can pour over a hot steaming bowl of rice.
 There is something very nostalgic for me.
 I often remember going out to Chinese family dinners and loving the act of spooning the contents of 7-8 different dishes in my too-small rice bowl.
 My favourite part was the rice at the bottom swimming with all the different sauces.
 Sounds gross (I know) but somehow all the flavours meld beautifully and it was the tastiest thing I’ve ever eaten.
 It also made eating rice with chopsticks easier cuz somehow I was never allowed to use a spoon??? (mom’s orders)

 This zucchini pork dish reminds me of those meals – fluffy rice? (check), soy based? (check), saucy goodness? (check) This dish is cooked in Chinese “brown” sauce, which I never knew was a thing until I started searching online what to call this dish.
 To me it’s a soy based sauce thickened in corn starch, something my mom did without fail every night for dinner.
 So if you like that flavour profile, then this dish is for you!
+I also have a recipe specifically dedicated to this sauce which you can check out here.

 My inspiration for this dish is based off of a traditional Chinese dish called fuzzy melon and minced pork (something I grew up eating).
 Fuzzy melon a.k.a hairy gourd is a vegetable with a prickly pear skin found in most Asian super markets.
 It has a firm texture, mild flavour and used a lot in stir frys, braised vegetarian dishes and soups.
 I love it personally but my kids don’t.
 I guess the texture didn’t work for two toddlers with new baby teeth.
 Anyhoo, I swapped my beloved Asian vegetable for mild zucchini which also shows up a lot on my kid’s daycare menu – not a coincidence and I trust that they know what’s kid friendly.
 So then this dish was born!